Toledo Cathedral: Level Portal

 The Level Portal is of Neo-Classical style, built in 1800.
 It is the only entrance to the cathedral that is level with the ground, without steps, so giving it its name.
 It was customary for processions to exit through this portal.

 Façade of Saint Katherine

 The Façade of Saint Katherine is of late Gothic style.
 Its archivolts are carved with vegetal motifs of leaves and foliage.
 The pillar that makes the mullion is splendidly carved on its side faces, with castles and lions.
 In its interior, it has two sections.
 The higher section is ornamented with a series of statues with small dossals.

 Portal of the Presentation

-The Portal of the Presentation is from the time of Cardinal Tavera; it is richly carved with imagery of miniatures in good quality, very white stone.
+The Portal of the Presentation is from the time of Cardinal Tavera; it is richly carved with imagery of miniatures in very white stone.